PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "I am no such thing," Boltac protested, "I acquired an apprentice on the cheap.
 And if he's not hardworking, it's off to the sausage grinder with him."

 I looked up to see if he was kidding about the sausage grinder.
-He looked serious, but Asarah just laughed as she filled tankard with ale.
+He looked serious, but Asarah just laughed as she filled a tankard with ale.
 She set it in front of Boltac and said.
 "On the house.
 You're a hard man, Messer Boltac."
 Then she put her her hand on his cheek, and kissed the side of his face.

-She bustled off towards the kegs.

-"I'm sorry," I said, "But I am very hungry. "
+"But underneath it all, you're a sweetheart."

+As she walked away, she said, "Two of the usual then."

+Boltac grunted strangely.
+Asarah didn't look back to see that he was blushing uncomfortably, but I'm pretty sure she knew the effect that she had on him.

+When she returned, the sandwich she brought me was the finest thing I had ever eaten.
+And as I look back on it, it still may be.

+it was one of the best thing I had ever put in my mouth.

+# The Chosen Two.